QUICK SUMMARY:

 3 Common Challenges in Proving Social Media ROI

-1. Social Media Efforts Take Time To Build Traction
+1. Social Media Traction Takes Time to Build

-That’s why it’s crucial to monitor social media performance, make adjustments, and keep clients informed every step of the way.
+Expecting an immediate return on a brand-new social strategy leads to frustration and, sometimes, mislabeling a slow start as negative ROI.
+That’s why it’s crucial to monitor social media performance, make adjustments, and keep clients informed.

 Access real-time insights and make improvements to your client’s overall marketing strategy.
 Demonstrate the ROI of your social media services through data-backed insights–try AgencyAnalytics today, free for 14 days.

-2. Social Media ROI Doesn’t Always Mean Revenue
+2. Social Media ROI Doesn’t Always = Revenue

-ROI is often associated with dollars and cents.
+ROI is often associated with the monetary value of dollars and cents.

-When it comes to social media campaigns, though, revenue isn’t the only definition of success.
-What about brand loyalty and community engagement?
-Those count (and matter), too.
+When it comes to social media, though, revenue isn’t the only definition of success.
+Brand loyalty and community engagement also count.

 For example, a local SEO client that just launched a restaurant may use a Facebook campaign to increase brand awareness and follower count.
-However, your agency’s social media efforts don’t immediately result in revenue.
-That said, creating an online presence and repeated brand exposure increases the chances of monetary ROI in time.
+However, your agency’s social efforts don’t immediately result in revenue.
+That said, creating an online presence and repeated brand exposure increases the chances of monetary ROI.

 3. Attributing Credit to Social Media Campaigns